temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 Inbound call rate limiting is applied per host and per namespace.

-The Frontend service talks to the Matching service, History service, Worker service, the database, and ElasticSearch (if in use).
+The Frontend service talks to the Matching service, History service, Worker service, the database, and Elasticsearch (if in use).

 - It uses the grpcPort 7233 to host the service handler.
 - It uses port 6933 for membership related communication.